my1396/R-Notes/docs/1100-Stata.md

 - `/* */` for multiple line comment
 - `//#` or `**#` add a bookmark

-Continuation lines: `///` Everything after `///` to the end of the current line is considered a comment.
+**Continuation lines**: `///` Everything after `///` to the end of the current line is considered a comment.
 The next line joins with the current line.
 Therefore, `///` allows you to split long lines across multiple lines in the do-file.

 Summary of ways to break long lines: